MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/react-controls-platform-libraries.md

 | Fluent | @fluentui/react  | 8.29.0  |
 | Fluent | @fluentui/react  | 9.46.2  |

 > [!NOTE]
-> The application might load a higher compatible version of a platform library at runtime, and it may not be the latest version available.
-Fluent 8 and Fluent 9 are supported in parallel as they constitute separate libraries of React components.
+> The application may load a higher compatible version of a platform library at runtime, but it may not be the latest version available.
+Fluent 8 and Fluent 9 are each supported but can not both be specified in the same manifest.

 ## FAQ